Alex-Amayo/zero-to-app/README.md

 </p>

 Zero To App is an easily customizable React Native boilerplate that works seamlessly on both web and mobile.
 The design is loosely based on Facebook's mobile app and website.
-It includes pre-built template pages for your authentication flow, bottom navigation, and basic components that all share common styles you can easily configure from a single file.
+It includes pre-built template pages for your authentication flow, bottom navigation/responsive yop navigation on web and basic components that all share common styles you can easily configure from a single file.

 ## Try A Live Demo on the Web!